tuva-health/docs/docs/guides/claims-mapping.md

 The number of `diagnosis_poa` fields available in the data will vary by source and data provider.
 There can be up to 25 codes to describe each `diagnosis_code` but it is not unexpected to see only 1-5 codes or none at all.

+If your source data contains an admitting diagnosis separately from the billing diagnosis do not attempt to populate POA if the admitting diagnosis matches a billing diagnosis.

 - data type is `string`

 ### Procedure Codes